SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Introduction

 DPO performs at the sequence level, optimizing rewards and measuring KL divergence for complete responses.
 However, various studies have shown that signals from specific tokens are primarily responsible for learning desired behaviors, both during pre-training~\citep{lin2024rho} and preference optimization~\citep{yang2024selective}.
 In particular, in domains where the preference is determined by a specific aspect (e.g. sentiment, toxicity) or when the decision relies on certain subsequences~\citep{pal2024smaug}, it is necessary to consider more fine-grained updates.
 To further illustrate this point, Figure \ref{fig:intro_heatmap} shows that DPO is already learning implicitly to assign different token-level rewards, with higher values on a few tokens with positive/negative polarity (e.g. \textit{pretty}, \textit{weak}).
 However, noting the various lone tokens with high rewards, DPO's reward distribution seems inconsistent, and we posit that it would benefit from a more explicit signal.

 Aligned with prior work, we argue that not all tokens are important in preference optimization.
 We further propose that in order to have more diverse responses, and flexible optimization, we should allow only certain tokens to be close to the reference model so that the rest are able to grow beyond it--dismissing the need for measuring KL divergence on all tokens.
 As such, in this work we propose sparse token-level preference optimization (\textsc{SparsePO}), a method that learns automatically during training inherently sparse masks over token-level rewards and KL divergences.
 Approaches that have been developed based on this observation, either use external models to identify important tokens~\citep{yoon-etal-2024-tlcr} or need to first perform DPO training to select high-rewardable tokens~\citep{yang2024selective}.
 Our method targets flexibility, with masks that can be either shared or independent between rewards and KL divergence.
 In addition, it is not reliant on external models and can be combined with any possible masking method.
-In this work, we present two masking strategies but any masking over tokens can be used instead.
+In this work, we present two masking strategies but our method is orthogonal to alternative strategies.

 Our contributions include (1) a flexible framework, termed SparsePO, for weighting token-level reward and KL contributions tailored to the offline preference optimization objective, (2) analyses over the induced masks' sparsity and reward frontier and how they correlate with controlled KL divergence, (3) quantitative and qualitative gains when employing our proposed approach to different domains with explicit or implicit preference indicators.
+Extensive experiments demonstrate the effectiveness of SparsePO, obtaining $+10\%$ and $+3\%$ win rate points in summarization and dialogue tasks, respectively, without compromising the reasoning capabilities of the model, or the relevancy, lexical diversity, and faithfulness of the summary response.